5chdn/link-blockchain/docs/issuance.rst

 The purpose of the revenue is to provide funds for re-investment into the Link ecosystem and to provide profit for the developer.

+The block reward is the same as Ethereum.
+5 Link per block / 30k Link per day.

 Issuance rate
 #############